piyush-kurur/piyush-kurur.github.io/contents/teaching/Principles-of-Programming-Languages/index.md

 1. Implement the general [unification algorithm]  described in the class.
-Use any of your favorite programming language although doing it in C or Java might be be such a good idea.
+Use any of your favorite programming language although doing it in C or Java might not be such a good idea.

    Beware: many algorithms described in literature have subtle bugs.